canonical/rockcraft/docs/tutorial/index.rst

    3. Containerise a PyPI package <pypi-package.rst>
    4. Bundle a Node.js app within a rock <node-app.rst>
-   5. Build a rock for a Flask application <getting-started-with-flask.rst>
+   5. Build a rock for a Flask application <flask.rst>